ddustin/StarJeweledBot/README.md

 * Run Starcraft in Fullscreen (Windowed) mode.
 * Put the mouse in the exact upper left corner pixel of the Bewjeweled screen.
 * Increase your system volume.
 The louder your volume the faster the bot will play.
+* The mouse will still work, allowing you to cast the heal spell (required to get the portrait).

 http://starcraft.wikia.com/wiki/Ornatus